wchrapcynski/Amiibo-Front-End/README.md

 ## Future Updates

 Right now you have to do a lot of work manually.
 I hope to have things set up where you edit a particular listing by clicking on it.
 I would also like to have search functions on the main listing page.
 In the end, I think it should be a two page app.
 There also needs to be some basic sorting features.
 Right now only North American release dates are used and I'd like to be able to let a user switch to other locales.
+There are also some other search routes that are in the API that could be implemented.

 ## Author